Marketing in an economic downturn: 27 SEO tasks to do right now to prepare you for economic recovery and success.

-To help you during this economic downturn, I’ve used my sleuthing skills to investigate and create a list of things you can do RIGHT NOW in your business to improve your SEO (and general marketing) so you can continue with your marketing in tough economic times.
+To help you during this economic downturn, I’ve used my sleuthing skills to investigate and create a list of things you can do RIGHT NOW in your business to improve your SEO (and general marketing) so you can continue with your marketing.

 Use these tips whenever there’s an economic downturn- and if you don’t know economics 101, the economy goes into recession on average every 7 to 10 years.